-- Amount to be Voted.
+- Amount to be Voted,

 - Supplementary Financial Information (including a statement of objective and services provided),

 - Voted Spending by Program,

 - Amounts Not Required to be Voted,

-- Statement of Operations, and
+- Operational Statement, and

-- Cash Required for Capital Spending (where applicable).
+- Capital Plan Spending (where applicable).

 Appropriations from the General Revenue Fund

 In Alberta, the supply process is governed by the conventions and legal requirements of the Canadian Constitution, Alberta's Financial Administration Act, and the Standing Orders of the Legislative Assembly of Alberta.